Skip to content

 Studies in Eighteenth-Century Culture

-For the next volume, Volume 56, the journal invites provocative and rigorous essays that chart out new directions for research on the cultures of the long eighteenth century, including contributions to history, literary history, the history of visual art, theatre and performance studies, musicology, material culture studies, gender and sexuality studies, and the studies of race, indigeneity, and empire.
-Essays from under-represented areas of inquiry are particularly welcome.
+For Volume 57 (2028), the editors invite provocative and rigorous essays that chart out new directions for research on the cultures of the long eighteenth century, across all disciplines and geographic regions; contributions to history, literary history, the history of visual art, theatre and performance studies, musicology, philosophy, material culture studies, gender and sexuality studies, and the studies of race, indigeneity, and empire, to name a few

 Table of Contents